AlmiraAlasani/PowerBI/README.md

 # PowerBI

-Open the file in PowerBI, to se the analyzed sales.
+Open the file in PowerBI, to see the analyzed sales.